-If you are hard on budget, but not time, you can take the overnight hard sleeper to St Petersburg and stay in a youth hostel there. almost 10 years ago
+If you are hard on budget, but not time, you can take the overnight hard sleeper to St Petersburg and stay in a youth hostel there. about 9 years ago

 Lots of canals like Venice- reasearch it on the 'net & go see!!!! over 8 years agoAnswered by Julie via WorldNomads.com

 St Petersburg is an extraordinarily beautiful and historical place of course you should go there.
 That would be like going to China and not seeing the Great Wall.
 The palaces and cathedrals have been restored and maintained so in many ways you can imagine what it was like to live in there in the 19th century.
 It is expensive to do properly because you really should see the Peterhof palace and grounds and go to the Marinski theatre and see a ballet.
 The hermitage is a must-see and there is an excellent website you can go to that will give you an idea of what you can expect to see.
 There is so much more, the people are lovely, ideally you would spend a week there.